Mediators urge South Sudan to let opposition figure join talks

-ADDIS ABABA (Reuters) - Mediators in South Sudan’s troubled peace talks urged the government on Friday to let a prominent opposition figure join the negotiations, after police in the capital Juba blocked him from traveling.
+ADDIS ABABA, Aug 7 (Reuters) - Mediators in South Sudan’s troubled peace talks urged the government on Friday to let a prominent opposition figure join the negotiations, after police in the capital Juba blocked him from travelling.

 Lam Akol, a vocal critic of President Salva Kiir, said on Wednesday he was barred from boarding a plane bound for the Ethiopia, where talks resumed this week, despite an invitation from the IGAD East African bloc.